Research-backed optimisation

 Sympheny's optimisation engine is built on a decade of Empa and ETH Domain research in multi-energy system modelling: MILP optimisation, district heating layout, grid constraints, clustering, and decision-grade scenario comparison.

-research publications
+peer-reviewed publications

 10+ yrs